BeaverLodge/CorrelateTHIS/README.md

 **GovHack 2014**

 Who knows what this is the beginning of...
+Seriously.
+If you know, tell us.
+We'll get there faster.

 - Steph Hof